 Click on any image for better view of the paintings

-Vera Champlin’s paintings celebrate the natural world captured in atmospheric plein air views and through still lifes of flowers, fruit and vegetables.
+Vera Champlin’s paintings celebrate the natural world captured in atmospheric plein air views and colorful still lifes created from a mix of favorite flowers and collected treasures.

-In addition to spending the summer of 1969 at Skowhegan School of Painting and Sculpture, Ms. Champlin earned a BFA in Painting and Graphics from the University of New Hampshire in 1972.
-Since 2000, after a background in dance, pastry arts and retail, Ms. Champlin shifted her focus to the mastery of watercolor and has garnered awards from a number of art associations.
-Further, Ms. Champlin has been featured numerous times in American Art Collector and in International Artist Publishing’s “How Did You Paint That?
+Ms. Champlin earned a BFA in Painting and Graphics from the University of New Hampshire in 1972.
+After a background in dance, pastry arts and retail, Ms. Champlin returned to her love of watercolor in 2000 and further study.
+Her most influential teachers include Mary Whyte, Frank Eber and Ann Blockley.
+Ms. Champlin has garnered various awards in art associations and has been featured numerous times in American Art Collector and in International Artist Publishing’s “How Did You Paint That?
 100 Ways to Paint Your Favorite Subject.”
-Her teachers have included Christie Velesig, Arnold Desmarais, Mel Stabin and Mary Whyte.
-Ms. Champlin continues to work closely with collectors and win honors with her paintings in juried shows.
+Her paintings are also featured in Deborah Forman’s Contemporary Cape Cod Artists: People and Places.
+She teaches watercolor classes that combine traditional technique coupled with honoring each person’s unique, intuitive expression.

-Ms. Champlin lives in Chatham, Massachusetts with her husband Peter and has two children, Nell and Waldo, both in the worlds of college and moving into careers.
-When not painting her passions include her gardens, flowers, ballet, and traveling throughout France.
+Ms. Champlin lives in Chatham, Massachusetts with her husband Peter and has two children, Nell and Waldo.
+Nell is currently working in a museum in Denver, Colorado and Waldo follows a career in business also in Denver.
+When not painting her passions include her gardens, cooking and traveling in France.